 Who would teach you at Corpus?

-The Law Fellows of the College are Professor Liz Fisher and Dr Matt Dyson, together they have decades of experience of teaching law, along with more than a little excitement about the years of teaching to come.
-Professor Fisher teaches Administrative Law and European Union Law, as well as Environmental Law as an advanced subject.
-Dr Dyson teaches Criminal law, Tort law, Roman law and Advanced Criminal law.
-They are ably assisted by a Graduate Teaching Assistant, at present Loreen Eldridge , who teaches Contract and Land Law.
+The Law Fellows of the College are Professor Liz Fisher and Professor Matt Dyson, together they have decades of experience of teaching law, along with more than a little excitement about the years of teaching to come.
+Professor Fisher Administrative Law and European Union Law, as well as Environmental Law as an advanced subject.
+Professor Fisher has a distinguished research grant for 2022-2025 but is still closely involved, and in the meantime her teaching is covered by a dedicated Departmental Lecturer in the Faculty, Sonam Gordhan, also an environmental lawyer.
+Professor Dyson teaches Criminal law, Tort law, Roman law and Advanced Criminal law.
+They are ably assisted by a Graduate Teaching Assistant, Mitchell Cleaver, who teaches Trusts and Land Law.
+We also have a Junior Research Fellow, Dr Lisa Hsin, who teaches Contract Law.
 Together they form a superb teaching team able to provide Corpus undergraduates with just the right amount of challenge and support throughout their time at Oxford.
+The result is that almost all the core undergraduate subjects are taught in College.
 For those subjects we do not cover in college we have excellent reciprocal arrangements with fellows in other colleges who provide first rate teaching in their areas of expertise.